 In the early 1960s vehicles would emerge from works in Loco Green with yellow panels.
 When treated at Doncaster, they would recieve the revised style of lining matching other DMU types.
 The image shows a DMBS in the condition in Doncaster Works in December 1966.
 David Faircloth.

 Starting in 1965 the NER vehicles would start to carry the NE prefix.

 I have seen no evidence of the vehicles carrying the short-lived early blue liveries with small yellow panels or yellow cab doors, so standard rail blue would be the next livery change.

+This Class 111 has '2M97' just barely visible on the headcode blinds when seen on a rainy day at Goole in 1970.
+John Law.
 After the 4-character route indicators fell out of use, sometimes these were painted yellow.

 Some sets underwent the 'refurbishment' scheme on the 1970s during which they emerged in rail white with a rail blue stripe.
 An example is E51552, seen on the front of a four-car set at York, date unknown.
 Stuart Mackay Collection.

 Their final livery was blue and grey.
 The majority carried PTE logos, I found few images of them carrying the BR double arrows.
 This was one - three car set E51552 + E59106 + E51542 on September 20th 1981 at Sheffield.
 Gerard Fletcher.